Risk Management

 In some areas (Belgium, Türkiye, Egypt) there is also significant exposure to water stress.

 PHISICAL RISK - CHRONIC RISK Time horizon Description Impact Mitigation actions SDG's Medium Term Water stress due to global warming The Group operates in certain areas defined as under high water stress, with the risk of increased supply costs.
-As part of its climate commitments, the Group has established a water management policy.
-Prioritizing the maximization of reuse/recycling, minimizing withdrawals and consumption (including losses) and implementing efficient operating practices are key focus areas, beginning with regions facing the most severe water stress.
+As part of its climate commitments, the Group has defined its policy on water management.
+Maximising its reuse/recycling, minimising withdrawals and consumption (including losses) and the implementation of efficient operating practices are the main areas of intervention, starting with those geographical areas with the greatest water scarcity.

-In 2022, by becoming a signatory of the WASH Pledge, the Group is committed to ensuring access to WASH (water, sanitation and hygiene) at an appropriate standard for all employees and contractors in all premises under our direct control, supporting partners across our value chains and communities.
-Compliance and progress on WASH action plans are periodically monitored.
+In 2022, by becoming a signatory to the WASH Pledge, the Group committed to ensuring access to WASH (water, sanitation and sanitation) at an appropriate level of standard for all employees and contractors at all locations under direct control, supporting partners across value chains and communities.
+Compliance and progress of WASH action plans are monitored periodically.

 -